 Start by melting chocolate and peanut butter together.
 I’ve always used semi-sweet chocolate chips for this.

 You are welcome to try your favorite kind of chocolate.
-I just find that with the powdered sugar coating, you don’t need to start with a
+I just find that with the powdered sugar coating, you don’t need to start with a sweet chocolate.

 The creamy peanut butter and melted chocolate just take a minute or two to melt in the microwave.
 You want to stop as soon as you can stir it into a smooth consistency.
 You don’t want to scorch the chocolate!

 Then stir in the cereal.
 Just keep folding it until it is all coated.